The origins of monasteries

 Boniface’s authority over these bishops was confirmed when he was made Archbishop of Mainz and Primate of Germany in 751.

 He was also instrumental in getting the support of the pope for a church reformation; aimed at ensuring control of the church through the Episcopal system.
 His aim was to unify religious control over the various institutions (monasteries and dioceses).
 He also very seriously warned against layman control of the church, be it the emperor, kings or counts.
-The opposite happened the Carolingians saw themselves both as secular and religious rulers.
+The opposite happened the Carolingian saw themselves both as secular and religious rulers.
 With the state and the church now being one, powerful bishops from the aristocracy and closely linked to the royal family would also run the church like a state.

 At the age of 75 Boniface retired and went on a last mission to Friesland.
 He met his end in Dokkum (Frisi) at Pentecost (5 June), 754, when a band of pagan Frisians killed him as he was reading the Scriptures to a group of converts.
 He was buried at his request at the famous monastery of Fulda, which he had founded.
 The land on which the monastery was built was donated to Boniface by Carloman in 744.

 In 787 a contemporary of Boniface, who was in Dokkum from 775-777 wrote down the history “Life of Boniface”.
 After he left, Liudger (see below) took his place and re-built the church that the pagans had burnt down.
-Recent archeological excavations have revealed parts of this structure and even the remnants of a small burial chamber that could have been intended for the depositary of the 754 murdered monks or even of Boniface himself.
+Recent archeological excavations have revealed parts of this structure and even the remnants of a small burial chamber that could have been intended for the depository of the 754 murdered monks or even of Boniface himself.

-Willibrord is remembered as the Apostle of the Frisians and patron saint of the Netherlands, and Boniface, Apostle of the Germans, together they established a strong English/Irish cultural influence in the realms of the Carolingians and their successors, the German kings – the future Holy Roman Empire – and consolidated missionary efforts there by establishing the authority of Rome.
+Willibrord is remembered as the Apostle of the Frisians and patron saint of the Netherlands, and Boniface, Apostle of the Germans, together they established a strong English/Irish cultural influence in the realms of the Carolingian and their successors, the German kings – the future Holy Roman Empire – and consolidated missionry efforts there by establishing the authority of Rome.
 It could be said that they had laid the foundations for the Empire’s holiness.

 Irish missionaries from the Monastery of Rathmelsigi travelled with Willbrordus around 690 to the Low Countries.
 According to tradition he settles in Wervershoof (the hof of Werenfridus) in West Frisia.
 From here he travelled to Dorestad and from here further east to the Betuwe (Elst)